 “I may be overly sensitive, but it even bothers me when I see an adult smiling at a crying, upset or sad child.
 Why do we want to manipulate young children’s moods and feelings?” -Magda Gerber, Dear Parent: Caring For Infants With Respect

 Confusion, invalidation, disrespect

 Children need our empathy and acceptance when they are upset.
 Even in infancy, our children need to know that their feelings are legitimate and that expressing them is okay with us.
 Smiling, laughing, tickling, or telling children they’re okay when they cry might seem more benevolent than reacting angrily or telling them to be quiet, but the message is the same: You shouldn’t be upset.
 Your feelings aren’t valid or acceptable.
-A child can’t help but feel his feelings, so he’s left with the sense that there’s something wrong…with him.
+Children can’t help but feel their feelings, so they’re left with the sense that there’s something wrong…with them.

 A young child’s outbursts may appear to be unreasonable or an overreaction.
 Still, I’ve learned that we must do all we can to remain patient and let these waves of emotion pass.
 Feelings are just feelings, and they don’t always make sense.
 If we make the effort to acknowledge all the hard feelings and also to understand them, we help our child to understand them, too.
 The child feels unequivocally loved and supported in the process.
 “You really wanted the blue cup, and I only have the white one.
 I see how disappointed you are.”

 “Sadness, discomfort, frustration – they are all valid human emotions.
 Why would we want to suppress them?” –Magda Gerber

 Chasing happiness with inauthenticity